springload/frontend-starter-kit/docs/frontend-checklist.md

 - [ ] CSP
 - [ ] Static files are cache-busted with a unique hash (eg. main._4hjk54j6_.js) in production JS/CSS/etc.
 - [ ] HTTP to HTTPS redirect exists, with `Strict-Transport-Security`.

+## HTML

+- [ ] Page translation by Chrome is disabled if appropriate `<meta name="google" content="notranslate">` ([more](https://support.google.com/webmasters/answer/79812)).
+Sometimes clients take the blame for bad translations and it's better to just disable it, but this is a judgement call.
+- [ ] Links with `target="_blank"` use `rel="noopener noreferrer"` to avoid security problems.
+[More info](https://www.jitbit.com/alexblog/256-targetblank---the-most-underestimated-vulnerability-ever/).
+- [ ] Links from user-submitted (untrusted) content use [`rel="nofollow noreferrer"`](https://support.google.com/webmasters/answer/96569)
+- [ ] 404 page exists and is styled.
+- [ ] 500 page exists and is styled.
+- [ ] Maintenance page exists and is styled, if relevant.

 ##  CSS